named-data/NDN-packet-spec/name.rst

 Parameters Digest Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parameters digest component (``ParametersSha256DigestComponent``) contains the SHA-256 digest computed over the portion of an Interest starting from and including the ``Parameters`` element until the end of the Interest.
+The parameters digest component (``ParametersSha256DigestComponent``) contains the SHA-256 digest computed over the portion of an Interest starting from and including the ``ApplicationParameters`` element until the end of the Interest.
 This digest provides uniqueness of the Interest name for a given set of parameters and securely ensures that the retrieved Data packet is a response generated against the correct set of parameters.

-This component MUST appear in an Interest name if the Interest contains a ``Parameters`` element.
+This component MUST appear in an Interest name if the Interest contains a ``ApplicationParameters`` element.
 The position of the component is determined by the application protocol.
 Generally, it should be at the end of the name but before version/segment numbers.
 Producers should recompute the digest over the specified portion of a received Interest, and drop the Interest if the computed digest does not match the parameters digest component in the name.